pelias/pelias/README.md

  We'd love to help people get started working on Pelias, especially if you're new to open source or programming in general.

+We have a list of [Good First Issues](https://github.com/issues?q=is%3Aopen+is%3Aissue+org%3Apelias+archived%3Afalse+label%3A%22good+first+issue%22) for new contributors.

-Both this [meta-repo](https://github.com/pelias/pelias/issues) and the [API service repo](https://github.com/pelias/api/issues) are good places to get started looking for tasks to tackle.
+Both this [meta-repo](https://github.com/pelias/pelias/issues) and the [API service repo](https://github.com/pelias/api/issues) are worth looking at, as they're where most issues live.
 We also welcome reporting issues or suggesting improvements to our [documentation](https://github.com/pelias/documentation).

 The current Pelias team can be found on Github as [dianashk](https://github.com/dianashk),